cbdong/hw/README.md

     - both the variable are assigned by the parameter, note that color and number needs to be valid values.
 Color should be in the valid color list, and number should be in the expected range.
 2. **Deck**
   - Variables
-    - cards, a list of card, used to record the remaining cards in the deck
+    - cards, a list of card, used to record the remaining cards in the deck.
+This is used in a stack behavior.
+The top of the deck is the last element in the list.
     - size, a int, used to record the number of cards left in the deck
   - Public method
     - shuffle, shuffle the cards in the deck